 On September 16, 2020, the previous sponsor of the arimoclomol program, Orphazyme, submitted a new drug application, or NDA, seeking approval for arimoclomol to treat NPC.
 In June 2021, the FDA issued a complete response letter, or CRL, which means the FDA determined that it could not approve the NDA in its present form.
 Our aim is to prepare and resubmit an NDA that presents meaningful evidence of safety and efficacy of arimoclomol for its intended use.
 To that end, we are continuing to work diligently to characterize the substantial data generated since the CRL, including the recently completed four-year open-label safety trial which was recently presented at the 19th WorldSymposiumTM in February 2023.
 Results from this analysis, based on up to four years of continuous treatment, suggest that arimoclomol may reduce the long-term progression of NPC.
 Upon fulfilling the randomized double-blinded portion of the phase 2/3 clinical trial, both placebo- and arimoclomol-treated patients were given the option to continue into the four-year (48 month) open-label-extension, or OLE, phase of the study with arimoclomol treatment provided in addition to their current standard of care.
 Progression of NPC disease through the DB and OLE phases was assessed utilizing the five-domain NPC Clinical Severity Scale (5DNPCCSS) and compared with an estimated progression calculated from the combination of untreated patients from the NPC-001 observational trial and placebo patients from the NPC-002 Phase 2/3 trial.
 We are also investigating correlations between relevant 5DNPCCSS domains and corresponding Scale for the Assessment and Rating of Ataxia, or SARA, test items to potentially provide further supportive evidence for 5DNPCCSS validity as a tool for evaluating NPC progression.
 The SARA test evaluates impairment related to cerebellar ataxia, which was a secondary endpoint in the Phase 2/3 clinical trial of arimoclomol in NPC (NPC progression based on the 5DNPCCSS was the primary endpoint).
 Based on a comparative analysis of both measurements, it was determined that individual 5DNPCCSS domains and relevant performance-based SARA test items showed strong associations and alignment between the two instruments for all analysis methods used.
 These results provide further support that the evaluated 5DNPCCSS domains are appropriately standardized to allow for reliable and reproducible scoring of disease severity in NPC.
-We plan to include these data as part of the updated NDA for arimoclomol, which is expected to be resubmitted to the FDA as early as the third quarter of 2023.
+In preparation of the arimoclomol NDA, we completed a productive and collaborative meeting with the FDA in August 2023, receiving important information that was used to finalize the NDA submission.
+The arimoclomol NDA was submitted to the FDA on December 21, 2023, and is currently undergoing review by the FDA.
+The FDA has assigned a PDUFA action date of September 21, 2024.
+We believe that, if approved by the FDA, arimoclomol will be eligible to receive a Rare Pediatric Disease Priority Review Voucher.